-We continue our series of posts about cooking vegetables.
-We all know we should be eating more of them.
+We all know we should be eating more vegetables.
 But many people think veggies are boring.
 Well, they can be.
 But they don’t have to be.
 There are many different ways to cook vegetables to make them taste good.

 Today, we look at a vegetable you probably haven’t thought of as in the running for your pot or your table.
 Fennel is a bulb with lots of uses.
 It’s a herb found all around the Mediterranean.
 It’s very aromatic with a stronger than expected flavor that hints of anise or licorice.
 Like beets, nearly all of this plant is used, from the green, feathery tops to the large onion-like bulb.
 Its seeds are a frequently used spice.